IGME-RIT/basic-ray-tracer-tutorial/README.txt

 We loop through every triangle:
 	for(int i = 0; i < NUM_TRIANGLES; i++)

+Before we check any triangles for collisions with our rays, therea are some triangles we can exclude from the search.
+We know which direction a triangle faces (the normal), and we know which direction the ray travels in (dir), so we can detect if a polygon faces the ray with a simple dot product.
+If the triangle does not face the ray, use "continue" which skips to the next triangle in the 'for' loop.

 We get a float from rayIntersectsTriangle, which checks to see if the ray intersected with the current triangle we are looking at in the "for" loop.